 Fire safety planning and risk management assessments of the site are essential to prepare for and manage fire hazards.
 Planning and assessment will identify risks and lead to methods and processes that will minimize or contain potential fire hazards.
 All site safety activities should be coordinated through the planning and assessment process.

-BCFC provisions form part of the fire safety plan and are applied depending on the conditions at the site such as the size and type of building, the amount of dust produced, potential ignition sources, etc.
+BCFC provisions must form part of the fire safety plan and are applied depending on the conditions at the site such as the size and type of building, the amount of dust produced, potential ignition sources, and so on

 At a minimum, a fire safety plan should include the following information: